Company formation in Dubai

 The Role of PRO Partner Group

-As a leading company formation specialist, PRO Partner Group act as a corporate partner for foreign investors wishing to establish a business in the UAE and assume the role of the 51% Emirati shareholder.
+As a leading company formation specialist in Dubai, PRO Partner Group act as a corporate partner for foreign investors wishing to establish a business in the UAE and assume the role of the 51% Emirati shareholder.
 Through PRO Partner Group’s secure and trusted nominee structure, this model ensures that foreign investors’ interests are protected in accordance with the law.

 In the case of a Foreign Branch, PRO Partner Group can be employed as a local service agent to quickly and efficiently handle all governmental administration requirements, whilst still enabling the foreign investor to retain 100% financial and management control.